Markkanen, Conley power Jazz to 131-128 win over Raptors

 TIP-INS

 Raptors: Scottie Barnes was announced Tuesday as part of the 2023 Jordan Rising Stars, which will be played in Utah on Feb.
-17. … VanVleet was called for a rare eight-second halfcourt violation in the third quarter. … O.G.
+17. … O.G.
 Anunoby missed his third straight game with a left wrist sprain.

-Jazz: Detroit Lion Hall of Famer Calvin Johnson sat courtside. … Conley was initially signaled for a technical foul, which would have been his first in 16 seasons, but it was changed and assessed to Kelly Olynyk. … Kessler will also play in the Rising Stars game.
+Jazz: Detroit Lion Hall of Famer Calvin Johnson sat courtside. … Kessler will also play in the Rising Stars game.

 UP NEXT

-Raptors: Continue seven-game road trip – their longest since 2007 — at Houston on Friday.
+Raptors: Continue seven-game trip – their longest since 2007 -- at Houston on Friday.

 Jazz: Host Atlanta on Friday.